 Fearful this could lead to a drop in productivity, employers have turned to remote monitoring tools to ensure their staff work effectively from home.

 From covert webcam access to random screenshot monitoring, these products are capable of recording almost everything an employee does on their computer.

 The rapid increase of these invasive programs risks setting new standards of workplace surveillance and dramatically undermining employees’ right to privacy.

-Despite widespread, if temporary, easing of restrictions in the months that followed, demand for these intrusive tools barely diminished.
+Despite widespread, if temporary, easing of restrictions in the summer of 2020 followed, demand for these intrusive tools barely diminished.
 In recent months, it has actually increased once again.

-Demand has been 63% higher than before the pandemic since March 2021 following a period of nine months where it had hovered at around a 50% increase.
+Demand has been 60% higher than it was in 2019 since March 2021 following a period of nine months where it had hovered at around a 50% increase.